PL4Practice/BE7022/Week_01.md

 > > 4.
 Double-blind studies
 > > 5.
 Follow the for 10 years, say.
 > > 6.
 Collect the revelant data.
+*Key words:* Clinical trials, laboratory experimental study, comparative experiment, experimental unit, cross-over experiment

+---
+**SOME TERMINOLOGY**
+Cohort; Prospective study; Retrospective study; Baseline characteristics; Case control study;

+Baseline Characteristics are values recorded at the time of entry into the study./n A Case Control Study is one in which the cases have the disease under focus and controls are a comparative group of not having the disease. !/n